 After breakfast, we drive north into the Rupununi Savannahs, passing giant anthills onto Yupukari Village.
 Visitors may have the opportunity to meet local craftspeople, including the furniture builders at Yupukari Crafters, a non-profit venture to create village jobs and generate income to sustain educational development during an introductory tour of the Village.
 Tonight enjoy a foray on the Rupununi River from Caiman House Field Station.
 As a guest you have the unique opportunity to support and participate in an ongoing field study of the Black Caiman (melanosuchus niger), the largest member of the alligator family and an endangered species.
 During periods of high water it is difficult to capture Caiman so you will have another chance to enter the nocturnal world of the Rupununi River and associated gallery forests which offer an experience, and world of wildlife entirely different than those viewed on a day trip.
 Skilled guides will expertly escort visitors to meet elusive denizens of darkness by outboard powered boats, while interpreting the sights, and sounds of Guyana after dark.
 Just after darkness settles on the River many creatures emerge such as black caiman (to over 12 feet), spectacled caiman, tree boas, iguanas, frogs, and many fish species( i.e arrawana, piranha).
 Sleeping birds (kingfishers, small perching birds) nightjars, potoos, Boat-billed Herons and other aquatic birds, bats, (harmless) spiders, insects, moths, and more can be closely approached in way not possible during the hours of light.
 Less likely, but not rare inclusions for night viewing include possums, tree dwelling rodents, capybara and sleeping monkeys (esp. squirrel monkeys) amongst other mammals.
 Few nights pass without some unusual offering.
 Overnight Caiman House (BLD).

 This morning travel out onto the savannah to search for a Giant Anteater, and other wildlife around the environs of the Lodge.
 Return to the Lodge and depending on the water continue by boat to Ginnip Landing (Alternatively transfer is by vehicle).
 Explore the gallery forest along the river where we’ll hope to find such species as Spotted Puffbird, Striped Woodcreeper, Pale-bellied Tyrant-Manakin, Golden-spangled Piculet, Bearded Tachuri and Capuchinbird.
 A feature bird for the area is Agami Heron.
 The river trip also presents another opportunity to see the wild Giant River Otters, Black Caiman, Arapaima etc whilst being transferred to Surama Amerindian Village.
 The village of Surama is situated in a small savannah, deep in the rainforest and surrounded by forest clad hills.
 It was here that Charles Waterton passed through in 1812 in search of the secrets of the useful Wourali poison known as Curare.
 Waterton was so stunned by this spot that he wrote in his memoirs “The finest park that England boasts falls short of this delightful scene”.
 Surama’s inhabitants are mainly from the Macushi tribe and still observe many of the traditional practices of their forebears.
 On our arrival, we will receive a warm welcome from the local people and will be shown to our basic accommodation.
 Your guide will take you on a tour of the village.
-Visit the local school, medical centre and church along with some of the village houses.
 As the afternoon cools a local guide will escort you for a short walk on trails to observe the forest and bird life.
 See the forest through the eyes of your indigenous guide and learn about the medicinal plants and their uses in the Amerindian culture.
 Tonight enjoy an educational walk to observe wildlife and experience the mystique of the forest after dark.
 Overnight Surama Eco-Lodge (BLD).